Explore the Jorvik Group

 There is one standard accessible toilet in the first gallery of the attraction to the right as you exit the lift.
 A radar key can be obtained from the member of staff stewarding in that room.
 This toilet has: a right hand transfer space; support rails next to the toilet; emergency pull cord; and accessible height sink with lever taps.

-A visual story is available to download here as a pre visit guide to what a typical visit should be like and what you will encounter.
+A visual story is available to download here (PDF, 449kb) as a pre visit guide to what a typical visit should be like and what you will encounter.
 These are also available on request from our reservations department either by email or a printed version can be posted out to you.

 JORVIK Viking Centre operates a sticker system for visitors with autism should you wish to participate.
 If you are wearing a red sticker it shows you do not wish to be approached, a yellow sticker means you would like staff to answer questions when asked, green or no sticker means you are happy to be approached and spoken to.
 Please request one of these at admissions if this will benefit your visit.